Type your paragraph here.

 Rep. Hailey Stevens Helps But Fails in Efforts as to Five-Million-Dollar Research Funding Bill

-While Both Michigan Senators Neglect to Take Action
+While Both Michigan Senators Neglected to Take Action

 House of Representatives member Hailey Stevens requested that the House Appropriations Committee introduce a fiscal year 2024 five-million-dollar research funding bill for non-familial dysautonomia (NFD).
 Her staff did not coordinate a similar Senate bill with Debbie Stabenow and Gary Peters, our two Michigan Senators.
-Both Senators have not responded to our four letters, phone calls, and over ten e-mails asking that they introduce a five-million-dollar research funding bill.
+Both Senators have not adequately responded to our four letters, phone calls, and over ten e-mails asking that they introduce a five-million-dollar research funding bill.
 In any case, Rep. Stevens' office reported that, in November 2023, the House Appropriations Committee not only refused to introduce a funding bill for NFD but also cut the budget, of the National Institutes of Health, by three billion dollars.
 In the meantime, we are sorely disappointed with the inaction of our Michigan Senators, while appreciating the assistance of Rep. Stevens' staff.
+We hope that our new Senator, Elissa Slotkin, will be more supportive.

 Non-Familial Dysautonomia (NFD) and the Covid 19 Virus